Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Lunacy

-Lunacy might be one of the most underrated tools on this entire list, and I'm genuinely baffled more people aren't talking about it.
-It's completely free (not freemium — actually free), runs natively on Windows, Mac, and Linux, and works with Sketch files right out of the box.
-For freelancers just starting out or working in markets where software budgets are nonexistent, this is a serious find.
+Lunacy is genuinely one of the most underrated tools on this entire list — and I mean that.
+It's completely free (not freemium — actually, properly free), runs natively on Windows, Mac, and Linux, and is Sketch-compatible right out of the box.
+For freelancers just starting out or working in markets where software budgets are tight, this is a serious find.
+The fact that more people aren't talking about it is kind of baffling to me.

-The built-in asset library is legitimately impressive — icons, illustrations, photos, and UI components are available directly inside the app without tab-switching.
+The built-in asset library is impressive — icons, illustrations, photos, and UI components are all available directly inside the app without needing to open a browser tab.

 Key Features: